Drabble/AMT-Phase_2-Drabble-Serneels/README.md

-# AMT-Phase_1-Drabble-Serneels
+# AMT-Phase_2-Drabble-Serneels

 ## Introduction

-This repo contains artifacts to illustrate the high-level Java EE development cycle:
+This repo contains a simple java EE app with login/register and permissions.

 ## Quick start